highlights

 • edge deployment is realized by implementing the algorithm on an actual ventilator

-long Short-Term Memory cells for detection.
+long short-term memory cells for detection.

 In current practice, experienced clinicians are able to detect PVA using the measured flows and pressures.
 However, this is a very time-consuming and challenging task.
 Therefore, with the help of Machine Learning, we have developed an algorithm that automatically detects and classifies PVA.